 Down on the ground, my picture on the right is the view across the crater, rim-to-rim.
 Dr. David Roddy, USGS, guided us

-among the boulders ejected by meteorite impact and taught us to eat Popsicles when we got back to indoors air
+among the boulders ejected by the massive meteorite impact and taught us to eat Popsicles when we got back to indoors

-other than the day that I lost my footing while perched at the edge and fell over backwards protecting my camera.
-Despite
+other than the day that I lost my footing while perched at the edge of the crater and fell over backwards protecting my

-before their Apollo missions to gather geologic specimens in craters on the Moon.
+fumbling a camera) before their Apollo missions to gather geologic specimens in impact craters on the Moon.